InRule/DevOpsServices/doc/Barium.md

 #### Approval workflow with a Barium Process

 With the latest release, administrators can now delegate approvals for promotions (based on a label change) to Barium Live processes.
-CI/CD uses an encrypted link for approvals across channels and Barium Live is no exception.
+DevOps Services uses an encrypted link for approvals across channels and Barium Live is no exception.
 The link is sent over to a Barium Live process as data.
 Once it's part of the process, the administrator has all of the capabilities provided by the Barium Live product to route and track approvals.
 Below are the configuration settings you need to pass the approval link.

 ````
 <add key="BariumLive.Host" value="https://bariuminstancename.yourdomain.com"/>